 Unsilent Mode

-Unsilent Mode is a trilogy of works-in-progress that reconstructs the theatrical event for audiences attuned to mediated sociality and evolving technological paradigms.
-Interrogating how these systems reshape perception, affectivity, and agency, the project simultaneously asserts a theatrical logic distinct from other mediated forms.
-The project sits at the intersections of intermedial performance, actual-virtual embodiment, glocal-translocal dramaturgies (adapting to locational contexts while threading resonances across sites), and sustainable production ecology.
-Each volume explores different pairings from the spectrum of audience engagement: liveness and co-presence (2024), immersion and reciprocity (2025), and interactivity and participation (2026).
+Unsilent Mode is a trilogy of works-in-progress that aims to recontextualize the theatrical event for audiences attuned to mediated sociality and evolving technological paradigms.
+Interrogating how these systems shape perception, affectivity, and agency, the project simultaneously asserts a theatrical logic distinct from other mediated forms.
+The project sits at the intersection of intermedial performance, actual-virtual embodiment, glocal-translocal dramaturgies (adapting to locational contexts while threading resonances across sites), and sustainable production ecology.
+Each volume explores different pairings from the spectrum of audience engagement: liveness and co-presence (2024), immersion and reciprocity (2025), and participation and collaboration (2026).
 The project unites performance makers from diverse disciplines worldwide in a single physical location without requiring travel – collaborators alternate between physical and digital forms depending on where the project is presented.
-Despite its hybrid configuration, the works are experienced by a live audience sharing the same space.
+Despite its hybrid configuration, the works are experienced by a live audience sharing the same space as the physical performer, centring collective embodiment over remote, isolated mediation.